mlco2/codecarbon/docs/edit/to_logger.rst

 This is a specific, distinct logger than the one used by the Code Carbon package for its 'private' logs.
 It allows to leverage powerful logging systems, to centralize emissions to some central or cloud-based system, and build reports, triggers, etc. based on these data.

-This logging output can be used in parallel of other output options provided by Code Carbon.
+This logging output can be used in parallel with other output options provided by Code Carbon.

 Create a logger